We all understand this approach helps us avoid N+1 hits to the database, right?

 WHERE "book_tag"."book_id" IN (1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21)

-Hee it's worked either one of them is not ManyToManyField.
-There is no sign of any error as select_related
+Hey, it worked even though one of them is not ManyToManyField.
+There is no sign of any error like with select_related.

-But very very different statements as you can see and compare.
+But the statements are very, very different as you can see and compare.

 We can show the table in our db.